GeoSensorWebLab/sensorthings-dashboard/README.markdown

 ## License

-Eclipse Public License Version 1.0
+This repository is licensed under the Eclipse Public License Version 1.0.

+The app has a dependency on the [HighCharts graphing library](http://www.highcharts.com/), which is not free for commercial and government use.
+Please see the [HighSoft FAQ](https://shop.highsoft.com/faq) for more information on licensing.

 ## Authors